Career Development Services

 Career Development counseling and programs are available for students wherever they might find themselves in this process.
 Small classes and workshops facilitate students assessment of their values, personal characteristics, abilities, skills, and interests.
 Students complete inventories designed to stimulate thinking about themselves.
 Resources for researching occupations are introduced.
 Goal-setting and decision-making processes are taught.
 Career counseling is also available for students who may want to conduct a more in-depth and personal exploration of their career development concerns.

-CLASSES: During Fall and Spring semester, two sections of the Career and Life Planning class are offered.
+Classes: During Fall and Spring semester, one online section of the Career and Life Planning class is offered.
 This two credit hour class is listed as EDCEP 202.

-Class description: This is a semester long, two credit course.
+Class description: This is an eight-week, two credit course.
 Class begins by encouraging students to examine/identify their interests, personality characteristics, values, skills, strengths, and negative thoughts that may be interfering in their decision making.
 This increased insight into themselves will offer them further direction in choosing a major.

 Time is also spent on researching possible careers through online resources, informational interviews, and exposing students to other major/career offices on campus.

 Students are also exposed to other world work information, decision making strategies, relaxation/stress management, and job searching skills that includes resume writing, cover letters, and interviewing.